Planning-oriented Autonomous Driving: Methodology

-where $\hat{\mathbf{x}}_T^{l-1}$ is the endpoint of the prediction from previous layer, a deformable attention module $\texttt{DeformAttn}(q,\!r,\!x)$ takes in the query $q$, reference point $r$ and dense feature $x$.
-By sparsely sampling the encoded BEV feature near the agent's goal point, we refine the predicted trajectory with its surrounding information.
-All three interactions are finally fused via concatenation and a multi-layer perceptron (MLP), resulting in query context $Q_{\text{ctx}}$ which is sent to the proceeding layer or decoded as prediction results.

-\paragraph{Motion queries.} The input queries for each layer of MotionFormer referred to as motion queries are comprised of two components: the query context $Q_{\text{ctx}}$ produced by the last layer and the query position $Q_{\text{pos}}$.
-Since the scene-centric paradigm brings extra degrees of freedom and uncertainty which lifts the challenge for prediction, it is crucial to encode the positional information into motion queries.
-Specifically, $Q_{\text{pos}}$ captures the positional knowledge in four-folds as~\cref{eq:qpos}: (1) the position of scene-level anchors $I^s$; (2) the position of agent-level anchors $I^a$; (3) current location of agent $i$ and (4) the predicted goal point.
+where $\hat{\mathbf{x}}_T^{l-1}$ is the endpoint of the predicted trajectory of previous layer. $\texttt{DeformAttn}(q,\!r,\!x)$, a deformable attention module, takes in the query $q$, reference point $r$ and spatial feature $x$.
+It performs sparse attention on the spatial feature around the reference point.
+Through this, the predicted trajectory is further refined as aware of the endpoint surroundings.
+All three interactions are modeled in parallel, where the generated $Q_a$, $Q_m$ and $Q_g$ are concatenated and passed to a multi-layer perceptron (MLP), resulting query context $Q_{\text{ctx}}$.
+Then, $Q_{\text{ctx}}$ is sent to the successive layer for refinement or decoded as prediction results at the last layer. \paragraph{Motion queries.} The input queries for each layer of MotionFormer, termed motion queries, comprise two components: the query context $Q_{\text{ctx}}$ produced by the preceding layer as described before, and the query position $Q_{\text{pos}}$.
+Specifically, $Q_{\text{pos}}$ integrates the positional knowledge in four-folds as in~\cref{eq:qpos}: (1) the position of scene-level anchors $I^s$; (2) the position of agent-level anchors $I^a$; (3) current location of the agent $i$ and (4) the predicted goal point.

 Here the sinusoidal position encoding $\text{PE}(\cdot)$ followed by an MLP is utilized to encode the positional points and $\hat{\mathbf{x}}_T^0$ is set as $I^s$ at the first layer (subscripts $i,k$ are also omitted).
-The scene-level anchor represents prior movement statistics in a global view, while the agent-level anchor captures the possible intention in local coordinate.
-They both are clustered by k-means algorithm on the endpoints of ground-truth trajectories, to narrow down the uncertainty of prediction.
+The scene-level anchor represents prior movement statistics in a global view, while the agent-level anchor captures the possible intention in the local coordinate.
+They are both clustered by k-means algorithm on the endpoints of ground-truth trajectories, to narrow down the uncertainty of prediction.
 Contrary to the prior knowledge, the start point provides customized positional embedding for each agent, and the predicted endpoint serves as a dynamic anchor optimized layer-by-layer in a coarse-to-fine fashion.